Download a free trial to find out which Altium software best suits your needs

 Figure 5: Once defined, click OK.

-The menu bar items may also be customized in the Altium Designer environment as well.
+The menu bar items may also be customized in the Altium Designer environment to expedite your PCB design and PCB layout process.
 Opening the Customizing PCB Editor allows dragging and dropping menu bar items from one menu to another or removing them altogether.

 Figure 6: Items can be deleted by dragging oﬀ into space.